Niklas-23/ccs-tagesschau-comments/ccs-project/introduction.md

 With the advent of Covid 19, the right-wing populist conspiracy discourse gained further momentum and social media attention to these topics increased.
-This new movement is usually referred to as the lateral thinking movement (Querdenker-Bewegung) and unites anti-vaccinationists, esotericists, conspiracy theorists and right-wingers in one group {cite:p}`muller_extrem_2022`.
+This movement is usually referred to as the lateral thinking movement (Querdenker-Bewegung) and unites anti-vaccinationists, esotericists, conspiracy theorists and right-wingers in one group {cite:p}`muller_extrem_2022`.
 But also people who have had little political involvement are part of this new movement {cite:p}`muller_extrem_2022`.